fatihirmak/iconexplorer/README.md

 ```

 ## Building the library
 This library is built on top of JNA and uses Windows functions to retrieve Icon data from icon resource files.
-One of the
-standard WinAPI functions to extract icon from a resource file is `ExtractIcon` and `ExtractIconEx`.
+Standard WinAPI functions used to extract icon from a resource file are `ExtractIcon` and `ExtractIconEx`.
 They can capture
-small and large sized icons (Default icon sizes are configured in Windows).
-However these are ancient functions that can't support
+small and large sized icons (System small | large icon size).
+However these functions that don't support
 the complex icon format which can include images with different sizes or different density (bits per pixel / bpp).
 Modern
 Windows icons contain images with sizes from 16px to 256px, and density from 1bit to 32bit.